cleanflight/cleanflight-configurator/README.md

 We accept clean and reasonable patches, submit them!

-## Credits
+## Authors

-ctn - primary author and maintainer of Baseflight Configurator from which Cleanflight Configurator project was forked.
+Dominic Clifton/hydra - maintainer of the Cleanflight firmware and configurator. ctn - primary author and maintainer of Baseflight Configurator from which Cleanflight Configurator project was forked.

-Hydra -  author and maintainer of Cleanflight Configurator from which this project was forked.